akeneo/pim-community-standard/README.md

 You just have to use the `--force` option.
 By default, this script initializes the dev environment.

-In case of problems with the menu, you can try to remove your cache by hand:
+In case of problems with the menu, you can try to clear your cache with:

-    $ rm -rf app/cache/*
+    $ php app/console cache:clear

 Create the Apache Virtual host
 ------------------------------